bmihaljevic/tfg-interpretml/log.md

-## 2024-11-15
+## 2024-11-18

 ### Summary of the Day
-- Total Hours Worked: 1.5
+- Total Hours Worked: 2.5
-- Main Objective: 'interpretml' clone to work with it locally.
+- Main Objective: Use our 'interpretml' version.

 ### Tasks Completed
-1. The library was succesfully cloned in the repository.
+1. Modify some part of the source code of the EBMs and verify that 'our' version of the library is working.
+In order to do that, I uninstalled the original interpretml library and installed it again (both interpret and interpret-core) pointing to our 'interpret' folder.
+I executed it in editable mode (pip install -e ...) so now every change in the source code will be instantly applied to the library.

 ### In-Progress
-Understanding of 'local_explain' function.
+Understanding of 'explain_global' function.
-Import "our" interpretml-custom library and use this one instead of the original.
+Modify the code of 'global_explain' and 'local_explain' and try other importances.
+This will allow us to visualize other models.

 ### Next Steps for Tomorrow
-- Task 1: Import "our" library and ensure it is working correctly.
+- Task 1: Modify the code of 'global_explain' and 'local_explain' and try other importances.

 ### Issues/Blockers
-- Problems/Confusions related to libraries, versions and names.
-When trying to use "our" library, I struggled trying to import it and use it.
-However, I don't think this will be a problem.
-I will inspect what is happening and how to fix it.
+- Still some problems with the library, specifically with 'libebm'. 'libebm' is a shared library that the EBM model needs, but it isn't in the github interpret repository, I think.
+I had to add a \root folder (which I found in the original interpret package folder in my PC) in the interpret-core folder.
+Now it is solved.